Inflatable water park closes in Auckland after alleged attack on lifeguard

 On Christmas Day, the Maraetai park was targeted when staff – who were 200m from the shore – were threatened by people with knives.
 The blow-up course was badly damaged, but later repaired.

+A police spokeswoman said police received a notification of a trespass issue involving a group of youths at this facility in the early evening of December 25.

+" It appears the issue was resolved without police attendance," she said.

-Then in the early hours of January 2, a second incident occured when the park in Red Beach had its onshore compound raided by offenders.
+In the early hours of January 2, a second incident occurred when the park in Red Beach had its onshore compound raided by offenders.

 The blow-up park ended up beached and equipment – including a rescue boat motor and safety gear – was reported stolen.